I’ve recently been diving back into the world of Airbnb Management Companies, but this time, specifically those that operate in London.

 Would I Personally Use Pass the Keys?

 If they were the only game in town?
-Probably, yes.
+Probably, yes (assuming I wanted to use an Airbnb management service).

-But in a place like London (and other major cities and touristic hotspots), where you have access to a bunch of cheaper Airbnb management companies offering nearly identical services?
-I’d likely shop elsewhere.
+But in a place like London (and other major cities and touristic hotspots), where I’ll have access to several other reputable Airbnb management companies offering nearly identical services – I’d shop around before making any commitments.

 Did I miss something?